SDSilicus/ccda-xslt-vulnerabilities/README.md

 Last week I discovered a security vulnerability in a **well-known commericial EHR product** that I'll pseudonomously call "Friendly Web EHR".
 I reported it to the vendor; they fixed the problem; and this is the write-up.
-But it's not just a cautionary tale: the vulnerability was a result, in part, of the vendor's reliance on an XML Transform or "stylesheet" provided by HL7 as an accompaniement to the C-CDA specification.
+But the story may not be finished: the vulnerability was a result, in part, of the vendor's reliance on an XML Transform or "stylesheet" provided by HL7 as an accompaniement to the C-CDA specification, which means...

 ## Other EHR vendors: you might be affected too!